DylanLRPollock/pygpt-MHP/README.md

 - Fix: tool calls in Ollama provider.
 - Fix: error handling in stream mode.
 - Fix: added check for active plugin tools before tool call.

+**2.4.57 (2025-01-19)**

+- Logging fix.

+**2.4.56 (2025-01-19)**

+- Improved tab switching and focus change.
+- Improved global keyboard shortcuts handling.

+**2.4.55 (2025-01-18)**

+- Added a new option in settings: Audio -> Recording timeout.
+- Added a new option in settings: Audio -> Enable timeout in continuous mode.

+**2.4.54 (2025-01-18)**

+- Audio output switched from PyGame to PyAudio.
+It may be necessary to manually connect Alsa in Snap version with: "sudo snap connect pygpt:alsa".
+- Added audio output volume progress bar.

+**2.4.53 (2025-01-17)**

+- Fix: issue #89

+**2.4.52 (2025-01-17)**

+- Improved audio input button visibility toggle.
+- Fix: check for required arguments - issue #88.
+- UI Fixes.

+**2.4.51 (2025-01-17)**

+- Added a "Continuous recording" mode under Audio Input in the Notepad tab, allowing for recording long voice notes and real-time auto-transcription. (beta)
+- A new option has been added in Settings -> Audio -> Continuous recording auto-transcribe interval.

+**2.4.50 (2025-01-16)**

+- Refactored audio input core.
+- Added audio input volume progress bar.

+**2.4.49 (2025-01-16)**

+- Fix: stream render in Assistants mode.
+- Fix: items remove in context regen/edit.

+**2.4.48 (2025-01-16)**

+- Fix: parsing lists in data loaders configuration.
+- Fix: crash on Windows on PySide6 v6.6.0.
+- Added Gemini embeddings to LlamaIndex settings.
+- LlamaIndex upgraded to 0.12.11.
+- Security updates.

+**2.4.47 (2025-01-14)**

+- Added support for Python 3.12.
+- Added a new model to Chat with Files: gemini-2.0-flash-exp.
+- PySide6 upgraded to 6.6.0.

+**2.4.46 (2024-12-16)**

+- Added a new tab in Settings: "API Keys", where the API keys configuration for Google and Anthropic models has been relocated.
+- Introduced a new mode in "Chat with Files": "Retrieve Only", which allows for retrieving raw documents from the index.
+- Fixed a bug related to tool calls in the Gemini provider when using Chat with Files mode.

 # Credits and links